 ERIC HEGINBOTHAM is a principal research scientist at MIT’s Security Studies Program and a specialist in Asian security issues.
 Before joining MIT, he was a senior political scientist at the RAND Corporation, where he led research projects on China, Japan, and regional security issues and regularly briefed senior military, intelligence, and political leaders.
 Prior to that he was a Senior Fellow of Asian Studies at the Council on Foreign Relations.
 After graduating from Swarthmore College, Heginbotham earned his Ph.D. in political science from MIT.
 He is fluent in Chinese and Japanese, and was a Captain in the U.S. Army Reserve.

-Heginbotham is a co-editor of a forthcoming book, China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), a co-author of Chinese and Indian Strategic Behavior, and was the lead author of the recently released RAND studies, China’s Evolving Nuclear Deterrent (2017), and U.S.-China Military Scorecard (2015).
-Heginbotham has published numerous articles in Foreign Affairs, International Security, Washington Quarterly, Current History, and elsewhere.
-He is currently working on a study of Japanese military options for the 21st century.
+Heginbotham is a co-editor of a forthcoming book, China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), a co-author of Chinese and Indian Strategic Behavior, and was the lead author of two recently released RAND studies, China’s Evolving Nuclear Deterrent (2017), and U.S.-China Military Scorecard (2015).
+Heginbotham has published numerous articles in Foreign Affairs, International Security, Washington Quarterly and elsewhere.
+He is currently working on a book on Japanese military strategy.